andrewblackmon/culture/purpose-vision-mission.md

 **Our Vision** is to transform the entire experience by...

-1. Elevating the style and fit of rental garments
+1. Elevating the style and fit of rental garments - We believe incredible fit and timeless style should be accessible.
-2. Creating a modern convenient user experience
+2. Creating a modern convenient user experience - We believe we can create an online experience that meets or exceeds peoples' expectations of a traditional in-store experience.
-3. Providing concierge like personal service
+3. Providing concierge like personal service - We believe the importance of life's biggest moments deserve extraordinary personal service.
-4. Empowering customers through meaningful content
+4. Empowering customers through meaningful content - We believe knowledge builds confidence to transform people into the best version of themselves.
-5. Creating a trusted and socially relevant brand
+5. Creating a trusted and socially relevant brand - We believe we have the opportunity and responsibilty to engage with our comminuty in a meaningful way.

 **Our Mission** is to be the globally recognized leader in men's formalwear.